ptrooms/openhab-qnap-qpkg/README.md

 ## Known issues
 * (1) Wrong start/stop behaviour: https://github.com/openhab/openhab-distro/issues/258
 * (2) Version 2.2.0 has problems with update from previous versions.
+* (3) Running SMART test services (as is executed on the physical disk) causes (recoverable) RAID5 processing failures which as consequence disrupts sequence, timing and timed openHAB events.
+Best only activate SMART when needed.